 Online Political Science Degree Programs

 An online degree program in political science lets you study for careers in politics, political analysis or government.
 Read about online bachelor's and master's degree programs in political science, and find out how online learning works.
 Get info about the courses you'd take as a political science student and the career opportunities you'd have after graduation.
-Schools offering Political Science degrees can also be found in these popular choices.

 What Kinds of Online Degrees in Political Science Are Available?

 Some schools offer an undergraduate degree, usually a Bachelor of Science or Bachelor of Arts, but master's degree programs are much more common online.
 The bachelor's degree takes four years to complete while the master's degree program takes 2-3 years depending on whether you choose full or part-time study.
 Most undergraduate programs require little more than a high school diploma or GED.
 The master's program generally requires an undergraduate degree in political science or a related field, and some schools will expect you to take the GRE.

 |Degree Levels||Bachelor's and master's degrees; bachelor's degrees are generally less common online|

 |Online Experience||Classes may be streamed synchronously or asynchronously|

 |Common Courses||Global politics, political theory, international relations, comparative government, foreign policy|